 We are not an obligor to or guarantor of any indebtedness of any other party.
 We are not a party to off-balance sheet financing arrangements except for operating leases which are disclosed in the "Commitments and Contingencies" section of our consolidated financial statements appearing elsewhere in this report and the notes thereto.
-We have in the past made certain advances and loans to related parties, which are discussed in the consolidated financial statements appearing elsewhere in this report appearing elsewhere in this report and the notes thereto.
+We have in the past made certain advances and loans to related parties, which are discussed in the consolidated financial statements appearing elsewhere in this report and the notes thereto.